 They kept the job super-simple and sane by employing only five major building materials.
 Most decks require a wide array of hardware, such as hanger brackets and special screws; they built a gorgeous deck by using only pallet boards, concrete blocks, sand, gravel and stain.

 New Orleans is the town for backyard parties.
-Grab a po boy from the shop down the street, some Zatarain's and Abita, and you've got an instant party.
+Grab a po boy from the shop down the street, some Zapp's and Zatarain's and Abita, and you've got an instant party.
 The only thing missing is a backyard deck.

 Big Easy resident Scott Allen Perry naturally wanted a deck that would be low-cost and easy.
 The logical conclusion was that it had to be done by himself.

 Perry wisely kept the dimensions at 16 feet by 16 feet to maximize every inch of the 16-foot long four-by-four framing beams.
 Even better, he ran two-by-fours throughout the field as deck board supports: far cheaper and easier to work with than the big two-by-tens used in larger, higher decks.